Career success matters at JWU.

 Yes.
 Complete the FAFSA, and we will use that to determine your eligibility for financial aid.
 Tuition reimbursement will be taken into consideration.
 For more information, visit our Financial Aid page.

 What is expected of me in a course?

 Each course has a syllabus that outlines expectations and requirements.
 Courses have activities, assignments, and assessments required throughout the course according to a schedule.
 In the online classroom, participation requirements may include posting a certain number of original messages, responding to a certain number of other posts, or logging in and contributing a certain number of times each week.
-To tour an online classroom, click here.
+You can also tour an online classroom.
 For graduate or continuing education classes held at the Providence campus, course delivery for most programs is in the form of face-to-face classes meeting once a week in the evening.
 A few classes are held on Saturdays with Culinary and Baking and Pastry labs meeting on Sunday.

 How much time should I dedicate to my studies?

 It is important that you stick to the schedule for the course.
 In the online classroom, the schedule exists to make sure you and your classmates are engaged in the same content and online discussions at the same time, which leads to a quality online learning experience.
-For undergraduate courses, be prepared to spend 6-8 hours per week on each course.
-For graduate, be prepared to spend 10-12 hours per week on each course.
+For undergraduate courses, be prepared to spend at least 6 hours per week on each course.
+For graduate, be prepared to spend at least 12 hours per week on each course.

 Which degree is right for me?

 With more than 50 degrees available, we encourage you to have a conversation with your admissions representative in order to determine which degree is right for you.
 They can help match your career interests and academic goals to the best program for you.

 Is JWU accredited?

 Yes, JWU is regionally accredited by the New England Commission of Higher Education (NECHE).

-For general questions about JWU Online or online learning, please refer to our College FAQs.
+For general questions about JWU or online learning, please refer to our College FAQs.